un01s/code-exercises/notes-linked-list.md

 It is troublesome to get a specific node while dealing with a singly linked list.
 It is common to use ```while(cur->next != nullptr)``` to traverse the whole list.
 Then use ```while(index--)``` to reach a specific node at the index.

 The first problem, [203 remove linked list elements](https://leetcode.com/problems/remove-linked-list-elements/), is easy.
-Just get the struct of list node reight.
+Just get the struct of list node right.
 Then traverse the list to match the value of a node with the expected value.
 The second problem is [707 design linked list](https://leetcode.com/problems/design-linked-list/).
 DummyHead is to make the programmer's life easier.
 Basic operations on the linked list are there.
 Then how to test the code if we are not rely on the leetcode.
 How to cover the code with complete cases is another problems.

 ### [leetcode 206: reverse linked list](https://leetcode.com/problems/reverse-linked-list/)